jessemiller/HamlPy/readme.md

 ## Contributing

 Very happy to have contributions to this project.
 Please write tests for any new features and always ensure the current tests pass.
-You can run the tests from the hamlpy/test using nosetests by typing
+You can run the tests from the **hamlpy/test** folder using nosetests by typing

     nosetests *.py